Supereg/homebridge-http-switch/README.md

 * `url` \<string\> **required**: Defines the url pointing to your http server
 * `method` \<string\> **optional** \(Default: **"GET"**\): Defines the http method used to make the http request
 * `body` \<string\> **optional**: Defines the body sent with the http request
+* `strictSSL` \<boolean\> **optional** \(Default: **false**\): If enabled the SSL certificate used must be valid and the whole certificate chain must be trusted.
+The default is false because most people will work with self signed certificates in their homes and their devices are already authorized since being in their networks.
 * `auth` \<object\> **optional**: If your http server uses basic authentication you can specify your credential in this object.
 When defined the object must contain the following properties:
     * `username` \<string\>